Vegan Banana Bread Recipe with Walnuts –super moist, egg & dairy free. A few simple ingredients bring this recipe together!

 So don’t let those ripe banana’s go to waste!

-For another fun kid friendly breakfast try my pop-able Chocolate Chip Mini Muffins.
+For a fun kid friendly breakfast try my pop-able Chocolate Chip Mini Muffins.
 They’re bursting with chocolate chip cookie flavor and ready in about 20 minutes!

 Or make a batch of warm Vegan Cinnamon Pancakes, they’re always a hit and easily freezable!

-- Start by preheating your oven to 350ºF, greasing your bread pan (or line with parchment paper) and chopping your walnuts into smaller pieces.
+- Start by preheating your oven to 350ºF, greasing your bread pans (or line with parchment paper) and chopping your walnuts into smaller pieces.

 - In a medium bowl, sift together your flour, baking powder, baking soda, nutmeg and salt and set aside.